kyleko1234/myEasyLedger/rest_api/Documentation/AccountType/Contents/Retrieve Monthly Account Type Summaries for An Organization for the Past N Months.md

 ### Retrieve Account Type Summaries for An Organization for the Past N Months
-Endpoint: GET `/organization/{id}/accountTypeSummary/monthly/{numberOfMonths}`
+Endpoint: GET `/organization/{id}/accountTypeSummary/monthly/{monthsAgo}`

 Authorization: Requesting user must belong to the specified organization.

-Returns a list of monthly account type balance summaries for organization {id} for the past {numberOfMonths} months (i.e. if the current date is 2020-12-12 and we query for 20 months, monthly summaries will be returned for all account types since 2020-12 minus 20 months = 2019-04). yearMonth in the returned objects are the year and month for the account type which the summary object represents, in yyyymm format.
+Returns a list of monthly account type balance summaries for organization {id} for the past {monthsAgo+} months (i.e. if the current date is 2020-12-12 and we query for 20 monthsAgo, monthly summaries will be returned for all account types since 2020-12 minus 20 months = 2019-04. **This gives us 21 months of data.**). yearMonth in the returned objects are the year and month for the account type which the summary object represents, in yyyymm format.
+Results are ordered by yearMonth ascending, then AccountTypeId descending.

 ___